ndangelo/type/_posts/blog/2016-06-29-rtl-wordpress-with-sass.markdown

 │   └── style.scss
 ```

 The `style.scss` is the main starting point file, which will include all your components, modules, functions inside it based on your preference.
-You can copy the content of `style.css` file into `style.scss`, or you can create your own styles, and in this case, `style.css` will be overwritten by your new styles.
+You can copy the content of `style.css` file into `style.scss` or you can create your own styles, and in this case, `style.css` will be overwritten by your new styles.

 ```css
 /*